MTA Maryland logo

 New Flyer XD40

-Baltimore St at Charles Street, Baltimore, MDMTA Maryland BaltimoreLink 14016 on LocalLink 80
+Baltimore St at Charles Street, Baltimore, MDMTA Maryland BaltimoreLink 14012 on LocalLink 91 by DashTransitCummins ISL9

 Allison H-40 EP